K-Sato1995/gatsbyBlog/content/posts/JavaScript-Logical-Operators/index.md

 tags:
   - Javascript
 published: true
-description: "The post is about what a !(exclamation mark) means in JS"
+description: 'The post is about what a !(exclamation mark) means in JS'
 ---

 # What an exclamation mark means in JS

 Here is the meaning of a ! (exclamation mark) in JS.